HannahHealyQCA/1701QCA-Assessment2/index.md

 ![Image](access3.jpg)
 (This is an image of my final armchair.)

-I really like this eice as it is an eyecatching element that gives of a 70's vintage feel. i am very happy with how realistic it turned out.
+I really like this peice as it is an eyecatching element that gives of a 70's vintage feel. i am very happy with how realistic it turned out.

 ### Narrative to Go Along With Scene ###
-Below is adraft of the short narrative that will coincide with th eminiature scene.
+Below is a draft of the short narrative that will coincide with the miniature scene.
 However, the ideas may develop further in my final project and the writing will be more polished.
 ##### Page 1 #####
 ###### Interaction: ###### Door Opens with Servo
 The letter was so unexpected, a relative that I had never heard of before just dying out of nowhere?
 Now I need to clean out their apartment because I am the closest living relative, seems sketchy, I thought as I stared at the archaic numbers adorned on this once convivial wooden door; 647.
 The door creaked as I opened it and a musty smelled is released.